Change request #2096

 Maybe you can post the ctlike log file so that I can see what exactly is happening.

-#11 Updated by Knödlseder Jürgen almost 7 years ago
+#11 Updated by Knödlseder Jürgen over 7 years ago

 I just recognised that in the specific case you are using there is no caching of the diffuse model ;)